drdraad/content/docs/example.md

-# Example Page
+# Updated Example
-This is an example page.
+This page has been updated.